spsquared/SPARK_Future-Engineers_2023/README.md

 Make sure to add the same permissions as `spark_startup.service`.

 Reboot the Jetson Nano to test if these changes worked.
-No GUI should appear and you shuld be automatically logged in.
+No GUI should appear and you should be automatically logged in.

 Enable run-on-startup by editing `run-on-startup.txt` in the folder.
 Replace the first line with `true`.